fboucquez/symbol-bootstrap/docs/decrypt.md

 OPTIONS
   -h, --help                 It shows the help of this command.

-  --destination=destination  (required) The destination where the decrypted file will be stored.
-The destination file
-                             must not exist.
+  --destination=destination  (required) The destination decrypted file to create.
+The destination file must not exist.

-  --source=source            (required) The source plain yml file to be decrypted.
-If this file is not decrypted, the
+  --source=source            (required) The source encrypted yml file to be decrypted.
-                             command will raise an error.

 DESCRIPTION
   The main use case of this command is to verify private keys in encrypted files after encrypting a custom preset or